Persecution of Muslims during the Ottoman decline: Death toll

 According to historian Justin McCarthy, between 1821 and 1922, from the beginning of the Greek War of Independence to the end of the Ottoman Empire, five million Muslims were driven from their lands and another five and a half million died, some of them killed in wars and others perishing as refugees from starvation, disease and other hardships.
 However, McCarthy's work has faced harsh criticism by many scholars, who have characterized his views as indefensibly biased towards Turkey and defending Turkish atrocities against Armenians, as well as engaging in genocide denial.
 In reference to McCarthy's previous book on Ottoman Anatolian demographics, Speros Vryonis writes: "On the whole, the book is marred by defective methodology and ...
 The statistical numbers of Muslims and Christians in Ottoman Anatolia still await their demographer".

 According to Karl Kaser, "estimations speak about 5 million casualties and the same number of displaced persons" in the 19th and early 20th centuries.
 McCarthy's conclusions were referenced in a study published in the Journal of World History, which says around "five and a half million Muslims died of religious-ethnic war-related causes" between 1821 and 1922.
 Frederick F. Anscombe also referenced McCarthy's conclusions, saying "traumatic waves occurred in 1875–1878 and 1912–1923, but in all, between 1821 and 1922, 5.5 million Muslims died and 5 million became refugees in conflicts with Christian forces in the Balkans, Crimea and Caucasus."
 The historian Mark Biondich estimates that the number of emigrants and displaced from 1878 to 1912 reaches up to two million, and "when one adds those who were killed or expelled between 1912 and 1923, the number of Muslim casualties from the Balkan far exceeds three million."

+The above estimates do not distinguish civilian and military deaths.
+Edward J. Erickson, using the Ottoman archives, estimated approximately one million Ottoman military deaths from 1912 to 1923 (of which 771,844 occurred in World War I and the rest in the Balkan Wars and Turkish War of Independence).